 - 1. Trellises and arbors should be constructed of dimensional lumber. - 2.
-The footprint of a detached trellis must not exceed 120 square feet measured within the outer perimeter of all members.
+The footprint of a detached trellis must not exceed 120 sq. ft. measured within the outer perimeter of all members.
 The proportion must complement the other structures on the lot. - 3.
-If over a driveway: The maximum inside width dimension must be no more than 10 feet from post to post, the minimum inside dimension must be no less than 8 feet to allow for vehicular access, and the overall height cannot exceed 10 feet. - 4.
-The minimum height must be 8 feet from the finish elevation to the lowest horizonal member.
-Overall height cannot exceed 10 feet. - 5.
+If over a driveway: The maximum inside width dimension must be no more than 10' from post to post, the minimum inside dimension must be no less than 8' to allow for vehicular access, and the overall height cannot exceed 10'. - 4.
+The minimum height must be 8' from the finished elevation to the lowest horizonal member.
+Overall height cannot exceed 10'. - 5.
 Simple versus ornate trellis styles are preferred.